-Automatic HVAC dampers are dampers that require motors to open and close panels and valves.
+Automatic HVAC dampers require motors to open and close panels and valves.
 You can control them remotely.
-Plus, you don’t have to worry about weather changes because they can adapt.
+You don’t have to worry about weather changes because they can adapt.

 Butterfly Flat Dampers in HVAC Systems

-Butterfly flat dish dampers are shock absorbers that look like small butterflies sitting on pipes, hence their name.
+Butterfly flat dish dampers are shock absorbers that look like tiny butterflies sitting on pipes, hence their name.
 They’re easy to install and take up less space.

 Their purpose is to keep the air flowing in one direction.
-So, if you need a damper that can both heat and cool, a butterfly damper is a good choice.
+So, a butterfly damper is a good choice if you need a drag that can heat and cool.

 Inlet Vane Dampers in HVAC Systems

-If a damper is like a small door that blocks airflow, an intake vane damper is like a small vent that opens to allow air to flow through.
-They don’t restrict or direct airflow, but they do help control air pressure moving throughout the HVAC system.
+If a damper is like a small door that blocks airflow, an intake vane damper is like a small vent that opens to allow airflow.
+They don’t restrict or direct airflow but help control air pressure moving throughout the HVAC system.